Graduates of the Wake Forest School of Law MSL program will:

 The ABA prohibits law schools from granting credit towards a JD for any coursework in the MSL program completed prior to enrollment in a JD program.

 Wake Forest University, like all higher education institutions, must follow individual state regulations before enrolling students outside of North Carolina in online programs.
-The Wake Forest University School of Law online Master of Studies in Law program is authorized to accept applications from all 50 United States, including the 48 NC-SARA member states, as well as California) and Puerto Rico, also an NC-SARA member.
+The Wake Forest University School of Law online Master of Studies in Law program is authorized to accept applications from all 50 United States (including the 49 NC-SARA member states, as well as California) and Puerto Rico, also an NC-SARA member.